 Since the timing is based on a combination of consensus timing (epochs) and snarketplace throughput, it is difficult to determine exactly how long this delay can be.

 A conservative estimate is that delegations sent 3 days before the epoch transition can take effect in the upcoming epoch.
 This means that, for any given delegation, there is an average of 18 to 29 days delay before this delegation updates block production.

-You can use this Delegation Calculator tool built by Carbonara, which tells you when the next staking ledger cutoff occurs: https://epoch.mina.tools.
+You can use this Delegation Calculator tool built by Carbonara to see the next staking ledger cutoff: https://epoch.mina.tools.

 What is the best way to test tooling and integration with Mina?

-We strongly suggest that you test tooling and integrations on Devnet before going live on Mainnet.
-This includes simulating expected Mainnet conditions, such as transaction volume and frequency, to help identify and solve potential issues ahead of time.
+Test tooling and integrations on Devnet before going live on Mainnet.
+The Devnet network is dedicated for developers building on top of the Mina protocol and is designed for testing and experimentation.
+Be sure to simulate expected Mainnet conditions, such as transaction volume and frequency, to help identify and solve potential issues ahead of time.